How to Gain a Competitive Advantage in 3-D Printing Manufacturing Using Humidity Control

-The ability to produce high-quality products at a rapid pace has transformed 3-D printing from a novel idea into an industry juggernaut that still remains in its formative years, despite it having been around for decades.
+The ability to produce high-quality products rapidly has transformed 3-D printing from a novel idea into an industry juggernaut that remains in its formative years, despite it having been around for decades.

-3-D printing has undergone a rapid expansion that has been directly influenced by a general improvement in technology across the board.
+3-D printing has undergone a rapid expansion, and a general improvement has directly influenced in technology across the board.

-No longer used exclusively by the engineering world to test ideas, 3-D printing has also grown into something that has end-uses in every industry from architecture to fashion, aviation to healthcare and beyond.
+No longer used exclusively by the engineering world to test ideas, 3-D printing has become something that has end-uses in every industry, from architecture to fashion, aviation to healthcare and beyond.

 With something that has such a wide scope of applications, versatility in design and accuracy in printing, maximising that potential is the logical step for anyone who is helping to innovate and revolutionise the world of design, regardless of the industry.

-On a micro-scale, 3-D printing is an ideal way to test ideas that have been designed and viewed in CAD to see how they function outside of the virtual world.
-The next step is to intensify the scale of production, Xerox CTO Naresh Shanker has commented on this:
+On a micro-scale, 3-D printing is an ideal way to test ideas designed and viewed in CAD to see how they function outside of the virtual world.
+The next step is to intensify the scale of production; Xerox CTO Naresh Shanker has commented on this:

 “For broad adoption of 3D printing on the factory floor, two things need to happen.
 First, there will be an increased focus on advancing the infrastructure required to support 3D printing — and by infrastructure, I mean everything beyond the printer that makes additive manufacturing happen: additive design, manufacturing workflow, and new or improved materials.”

-Product quality affects everyone from a small 3-D printing house to a larger facility and beyond.
+Product quality affects everyone, from a small 3-D printing house to a larger facility.
 With a greater quality in materials, workflow and accuracy, it will be much easier to scale up the process.

 From hobbyists to industry leaders- sorting filament will be the first port of call.

-There are different types of filament that will all have slightly different reactions to the atmosphere that they are stored in.
+Different types of filament will all have slightly different reactions to the atmosphere that they are stored in.
 For the hobbyist- there are plenty of suggestions on how to combat this, but for anybody outside of that world, a much more robust solution is required.